acode/cli/README.md

 and releasing it for private (or public) consumption.

 **Note:** By default, APIs that you publish with `lib release` will have a visible documentation page in the Standard Library public registry.
-You can remove this visibility, as well as restrict execution access or add collaborators to your API, by modifying your API's permissions.
+You can keep your page private, as well as restrict execution access or add collaborators to your API, by modifying your API's permissions.
 For more information, see this [docs page](https://docs.stdlib.com/main/#/access-control/api-permissions).

 **Another Note:** Staging environments (like the one created with `lib up dev`)